 Thursday, January 10 (Location: Rouss City Hall, Council Chambers)

 The Big Picture

-Thursday, January 17 (Location: Jim Barnett Park, Active Living Center, Social Hall)
+Thursday, January 17 (Location: Jim Barnett Park, Rec Center, Social Hall)

 Budget Overview, Capital Projects and Infrastructure

 Tuesday, January 22 (Location: Rouss City Hall, Council Chambers)

 6:00 pm - Observe City Council Meeting in person, online or on cable channel 6

 Working Like a Symphony (Part I)

 Thursday, January 24 (Location: Timbrook Public Safety Center, 3rd Floor)

 Thursday, January 31 (Location: Timbrook Public Safety Center, 3rd Floor)